 You might think that because of these lovely locks that the long haired chihuahua would shed more than a short-haired, but it’s actually the opposite!
 Smooth-coat chihuahuas have an undercoat, while long haired do not, making them shed almost twice as much.

 Don’t let the shedding deter you from the smooth-coat Chihuahua though.
-Whether long-coat or smooth-coat, grooming a Chihuahua dog with regular brushing will keep shedding under control and only take a few minutes each week.
+Whether long-coat or smooth-coat, grooming a Chihuahua dog with regular brushing will keep shedding under control.
+You can use a deshedding grooming tool like this one that will only take a few minutes of your time each week.
 So whatever coat-length you prefer for your Chihuahua dog, you simply can’t go wrong when it comes to adorable.